 But that route can be frustrating, and you may need help along the way.
 That's why so many people choose to turn to anxiety medications.
 The problem is that many of these medications have serious side effects, and may alter your brain chemistry and your personality in a way that can be dangerous.
-Natural medicine is the alternative, providing many of the same benefits with less of the risk.
+Natural medicine can be an alternative, providing many of the same benefits with possibly less of the risk.

 Medicine Based on Anxiety

 There are different types of anxiety, just like there are different types of natural medications for anxiety.
 How you treat your anxiety symptoms - whether it's through therapy, medicine, or any other treatment - depends on the symptoms you're experiencing.